lstealth/rr-mapenhancer-mod/README.md

 ## New Features

 ### Enhanced Map Tooltips (ALT+Hover)
-A new feature that displays detailed information when hovering over car/locomotive icons on the map while holding ALT.
+A new feature that displays detailed information when hovering over car/locomotive icons or passenger/industry track segments on the map while holding ALT.

 **How to Use:**
 - Hold down the **ALT key** (left or right)
 - Hover over any car or locomotive icon on the map
+- Hover over any **passenger station track** / **industry track** on the map
 - A detailed tooltip appears after a brief delay

 **Information Displayed:**